 \subsection{Consensus of theorem-proving}

-The Ethereum nodes need to have a consensus on which theorems have been proven.
+The Ethereum nodes need to have a consensus about which theorems have been proven.
 Boogie's underlying SMT prover is Z3~\cite{z3}, which is deterministic (unless timeout-based proving tactics are enabled).
-Similar to Ethereum's gas mechanism for transaction execution, a \textit{prover-gas} mechanism should be designed so that all Z3 provers will yield the same result: ``sat'', ``unsat'' or ``out of prover gas'' for a given SMT problem.
+Z3 gives three possible results: ``sat'', ``unsat'' and ``timeout''.
+Determinism implies that a group of honest nodes will not have a ``sat vs. unsat'' split, although some nodes may time out.
 Note that some slow nodes falling behind the pace of the majority is a normal situation in Ethereum's operation, which does not prevent the consensus to be formed.
-Another potential mechanism to consider is to create a dedicated prover-node consortium, which forms the consensus about which theorems have been proven.
+Alternatively, we can design an explicit \textit{prover-gas} mechanism, similar to the existing gas mechanism, to calculate the amount of Z3 computation.
+It ensures that all honest nodes will yield an identical result: ``sat'', ``unsat'' or ``out of prover gas''.
+Yet another mechanism to consider is to create a dedicated prover-node consortium, which forms the consensus about which theorems have been proven.
 Normal Ethereum nodes no longer need to run Z3.
 Their theorem repositories only need to sync with the latest published snapshot of the consortium’s repository.